tylert/packer-build/README.rst

 ~~~~~~~~~~

 * Fix the boot commands in the Ubuntu cloud-init UEFI templates (non-UEFI ones work fine)
-* Wait until HCL2 stops sucking and convert everything from YAML to HCL2
 * Find out if partman-crypto will allow passphrase-crypted
 * Continue investigating best way to handle non-interactive encrypted images (dropbear, likely)